Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Iitaka's conjecture

-\end{conj} This conjecture has proved in several cases including the following: \begin{itemize} \item $Y$ is a curve by Kawamata~\cite{Kaw81}; \item $Y$ is of general type by Viehweg~\cite{Vie83}; \item $F$ has a good minimal model by Kawamata~\cite{Kaw85}; \item $Y$ is an Abelian variety by Cao and P\v aun~\cite{CP17}; \item $Y$ is of maximal Albanese dimension by Hacon--Popa--Schnell~\cite{HPS}. \end{itemize} In this section, we study inequality (\ref{ineq:iitaka}) in positive characteristic.
+In this section, we study inequality (\ref{ineq:iitaka}) in positive characteristic.
 To explain several known results, we assume that $F$ is smooth.
-Then inequality (\ref{ineq:iitaka}) has proved in the following cases: \begin{itemize} \item $\dim F =1$ by Chen and Zhang~\cite{CZ13b}; \item $Y$ is of general type and $F$ has non-nilpotent Hasse--Witt matrix by Patakfalvi~\cite{Pat18} \item $F$ satisfies conditions~(i) and (i i') in Theorem~\ref{thm:relative_intro} and $Y$ is either a curve or is of general type by the author~\cite{Eji17}; \item $\dim X =3$ and $p \ge 7$ by the author and Zhang~\cite{EZ18} (the case when $k=\overline{\mathbb F_p}$ is due to \cite{BCZ18}, and see \cite{Zha19s} for the log version). \end{itemize} In this section, we deal with an algebraic fiber space whose general fibers may have ``bad'' singularities.
-More precisely, we study inequality (\ref{ineq:iitaka}) under some assumptions on the generic fiber, but we do not impose any condition on general fibers.
-In order to prove the main theorem (Theorem~\ref{thm:Iitaka}), we need the following theorem. \begin{thm} Let $k$ be an $F$-finite field of characteristic $p>0$.
-Let $X$ be a quasi-projective normal variety, let $Y$ be a regular quasi-projective variety, and let $f:X \to Y$ be a separable surjective morphism.
-Let $\Delta$ be an effective $\mathbb Q$-divisor on $X$, and let $i_{\mathrm W}$ be the smallest positive integer such that $i_{\mathrm W}\Delta$ is integral.
-Suppose that \begin{itemize} \item[$(\rm i)$] $ \bigoplus_{l \ge 0} H^0\left( X_{\eta}, \mathcal O_{X_{\eta}}\left( \lfloor l(K_{X_{\eta}} +\Delta|_{X_{\eta}}) \rfloor \right) \right) $ is a finitely generated $k(\eta)$-algebra, where $\eta$ is the generic point of $Y$, and \item[$(\rm i i)$] there exists a non-negative integer $m_0$ with $i_{\mathrm W}|m_0$ such that
+Then inequality (\ref{ineq:iitaka}) has proved in the following cases: \begin{itemize} \item $X$ is a surface by Chen and Zhang~\cite{CZ13b}; \item $F$ is a curve by Chen and Zhang~\cite{CZ13b}; \item $Y$ is of general type and $F$ has non-nilpotent Hasse--Witt matrix by Patakfalvi~\cite{Pat18} \item $F$ satisfies conditions~(i) and (i i') in Theorem~\ref{thm:relative_intro} and $Y$ is either a curve or is of general type by the author~\cite{Eji17}; \item $X$ is a threefold and $p \ge 7$ by the author and Zhang~\cite{EZ18} (the case when $k=\overline{\mathbb F_p}$ is due to \cite{BCZ18}, and see \cite{Zha19s} for the log version). \end{itemize} In this section, we deal with an algebraic fiber space whose general fibers may have ``bad'' singularities.
+More precisely, we study inequality~(\ref{ineq:iitaka}) under some assumptions on the generic fiber, but we do not impose any condition on general fibers.
+Note that, in such a situation, counterexamples to inequality~(\ref{ineq:iitaka}) have been found by the recent work of Cascini, Koll\'ar, Zhang and the author~\cite{CEKZ20}.
+The main theorem (Theorem~\ref{thm:Iitaka}) in this section gives sufficient conditions for inequality~(\ref{ineq:iitaka}) to hold.
+To prove it, we need the following theorem. \begin{thm} Let $k$ be an $F$-finite field of characteristic $p>0$.
+Let $X$ be a quasi-projective normal variety, let $Y$ be a regular quasi-projective variety, and let $f:X \to Y$ be a separable surjective projective morphism.
+Let $\Delta$ be an effective $\mathbb Q$-Weil divisor on $X$, and let $i_{\mathrm W}$ be the smallest positive integer such that $i_{\mathrm W}\Delta$ is integral.
+Assume that $i_{\mathrm W}$ is not divisible by $p$.
+Suppose that \begin{itemize} \item[$(\rm i)$] $ \bigoplus_{l \ge 0} H^0\left( X_{\eta}, \mathcal O_{X_{\eta}}\left( \lfloor l(K_{X_{\eta}} +\Delta|_{X_{\eta}}) \rfloor \right) \right) $ is a finitely generated $k(\eta)$-algebra, where $\eta$ is the generic point of $Y$, and that \item[$(\rm i i)$] there exists a non-negative integer $m_0$ with $i_{\mathrm W}|m_0$ such that

 for each $m \ge m_0$ with $i_{\mathrm W}|m$. \end{itemize} Let $H$ be a big and semi-ample Cartier divisor on $Y$ such that $(\{\eta\}, H)$ satisfies condition~$(\ast)_{a}$.
 Let $X_0$ be the largest open subset such that $K_{X_0}+\Delta|_{X_0}$ is $\mathbb Q$-Cartier, and let $f_0:X_0\to Y$ denote the induced morphism.
 Set